 Day 1 - Depart Chicago

 Relax in your comfortable reclining coach seat with leg rest.
-Roomettes or upgraded Bedrooms are available at an additional cost.
-All dining car meals are included.
+Roomettes or Bedrooms may be available at an additional cost.
 You're free to explore the train.
 Go to the lounge car for snacks, sandwiches, and beverages.

 Day 2 - En Route/Rutland

-The train passes through Toledo, Cleveland, and Erie this morning.
-Tour members from upper New York State will board the Lake Shore Limited, coach class, this morning.
-Your arrival into Albany is scheduled for 2:500 p.m.
-You'll board your deluxe tour motorcoach and travel north 100 miles to Rutland, a southern Vermont city of 16,000.
+The Lake Shore Limited will pass through Toledo, Cleveland and Erie.
+Tour members from upper New York State will board this morning.
+Arrival into Albany is scheduled for 2:25 p.m.
+Today Eastern Tour members as far south as Washington, DC can depart on connecting trains and join the midwest group in Albany-Rensselaer.
+You'll board your deluxe motorcoach and travel north 100 miles to Rutland, a southern Vermont city of 16,000.

-Your hotel for the next two nights is the attractive Comfort Inn.
-There are several dining options within walking distance.
-(B*, L* & D)
+Your hotel for the next two nights is the Hampton Inn Rutland.
+There are dining options within walking distance.

 Day 3 - Vermont

-Marble is one of Vermont's major natural resources.
+Marble is one of Vermont’s major natural resources.
 It is shipped all over the world.
-Proctor is also the home of the Vermont Marble Exhibit.
-One of the largest displays of its kind in the country, it illustrates the origin, quarrying and finishing of marble.
+Proctor is the home of the Vermont Marble Exhibit.
+One of the largest displays of its kind in the world, it illustrates the origin, quarrying and finishing of marble.
 You can watch a sculptor at work and visit a sculpture gallery.
-Displays include marble from Vermont and around the world.
+Displays include marble from all over the world.

 Day 4 - Vermont/New Hampshire

-Following a Continental breakfast (included), you'll board the comfortable motorcoach and continue your New England discovery program.
+Following breakfast (included), you'll board the comfortable motorcoach and continue the New England discovery program.
 First on your schedule is the Vermont Country Store in Weston.
 This nationally known "mercantile" features practical items--some you may not find anywhere else.

 Continue to the Billings Farm and Museum to see both a modern, working dairy farm and a museum of Vermont farm life in the 1890s.
 The museum is housed in four reconstructed barns.
 Following an "on-your-own" lunch, you'll continue to the Quechee Gorge.
-Vermont's "Little Grand Canyon" lies west of Quechee.
+Vermont's "Little Grand Canyon".
 The bridge that spans the gorge 162 feet above the Ottauquechee River provides a good view of this natural spectacle.
-We will have time for photos before continuing to Meredith.

-You'll arrive in Meredith and depart on a 5:00 pm Winnipesaukee Scenic Railroad excursion train for a two-hour round trip to Lakeport.
+You'll arrive in Meredith and depart on the Winnipesaukee Scenic Railroad excursion train for a two-hour round trip to Lakeport.
 The train hugs the picturesque shoreline of Lake Winnipesaukee, the state's loveliest and largest lake.
 Enjoy a full-course turkey dinner with all the trimmings during the trip.

 Day 5 - North Conway

-A full breakfast is included this morning in your hotel.
+Breakfast is included this morning.
 Today you're traveling on the Conway Scenic Railroad through some of the most spectacular scenery in the Eastern U.S.

 On the Notch train you travel through awesome Crawford Notch past sheer bluffs, steep ravines, cascading brooks, panoramic mountain vistas, and across the famed Frankenstein Trestle and Willey Brook Bridge.
 The destination is Crawford Depot.
 You'll enjoy first-class seating.
 Live commentary includes history and folklore of the railroad era as well as points of interest.
 A boxed lunch will be served (included).
-An on-board snack bar offers sandwiches, snacks and beverages.
-The motorcoach will meet us at Crawford to return to our hotel.
-(CB & L)
+We will return to our North Conway hotel.
+(B, L)